 - Use an alcohol-based hand sanitizer – a germicidal gel – if you cannot wash your hands.

 - Use a travel sized container of a germ killing mouthwash like Listerine during flights.

-- Wipe surfaces like arm rests, tray tables, seat belt buckles, vent controls and other non-porous surfaces with something like Clorox Wipes.
+- Wipe surfaces like your seat-back movie screen, and the arm rests, tray tables, seat belt buckles, vent controls and other non-porous surfaces with something like Clorox Wipes.
 Bring your own wipes and don’t be afraid to use them.

 - Try not to talk to too many passengers in general.
 People can be contagious with something and not even show signs of illness.

 - Move your seat, if possible, if your seatmates are sneezing, coughing or exhibiting obvious signs of flu or cold illness.
 You have the right to protect your health.

 The Single Best Way to Prevent Illness: